Skip to content

 FTSdk.setEnableAccessAndroidID(true);

-// Disable obtaining Android ID
+// Disable getting Android ID

 FTSdk.setEnableAccessAndroidID(false);

-//Enable obtaining Android ID
+//Enable getting Android ID

 FTSdk.setEnableAccessAndroidID(true)

-//Disable obtaining Android ID
+//Disable getting Android ID

 FTSdk.setEnableAccessAndroidID(false)